 - University of California, San Diego (B.A., Economics, 1990), summa cum laude; Phi Beta Kappa

 Irell In The News

-Craig Varnen is a litigation partner in the Los Angeles office of Irell & Manella LLP, where he is a member of the firm’s Executive Committee.
-Although he has represented clients in a broad range of complex commercial disputes and internal investigations, the primary focus of Mr. Varnen's practice has been securities litigation.
+Craig Varnen is a litigation partner in the Los Angeles office of Irell & Manella LLP, where he is a member of the firm’s Executive Committee and Vice Chair of its Litigation Group.
+Although he has represented clients in a broad range of complex commercial disputes and internal investigations, the primary focus of Mr. Varnen's practice has been securities litigation and he serves as the Director of the firm's Securities Litigation Practice.
 This includes the defense of class actions, with emphasis on securities and shareholder claims against public corporations, and the defense of corporations and their boards of directors in "deal" lawsuits stemming from mergers and other business combinations.
-Mr. Varnen's securities litigation practice also includes parallel proceedings involving SEC enforcement actions and shareholder class actions and derivative claims.
+Mr. Varnen's securities litigation practice also includes parallel proceedings involving SEC enforcement actions, corporate investigations and shareholder class actions and derivative claims.
+Mr. Varnen also has a leadership position in the firm's Class Action Practice, and has successfully litigated many different types of class action lawsuits, including consumer class actions.
 Mr. Varnen has also litigated a wide variety of business tort disputes, and has counseled numerous professionals, particularly in the investment banking and private equity fields, in employment contract related matters.

 Mr. Varnen has spoken on a variety of topics relating to securities litigation.